RakhithJK/jgm-pandoc-wiki/Defining-custom-DOCX-styles-in-LibreOffice-(and-Word).md

 6. Modify the style to match your requirements.
 Note that some settings are in unexpected places.
 For example language is set in the *Font* tab while writing direction is set in the *Alignment* tab.

-[1] Unfortunately you can't easily link to the documentation of individual Pandoc options.
-Go to the [pandoc manual page] and use your browser's search box to look for `--reference-doc=FILE`.

-[2] These are also where you want to go to e.g. change the font globally in your document or *reference-docx*.
+[1] These are also where you want to go to e.g. change the font globally in your document or *reference-docx*.

   [custom-style attribute]: https://pandoc.org/MANUAL.html#output "Pandoc Manual"
   [pandoc manual page]: http://pandoc.org/MANUAL.html